lealobanov/Year1-COMP1101-Programming-OpenProcessing/documentation.md

 ## Documentation of Code

-The following documentation outlines refactoring of original into class form, as well as example implementation in index.js and accompanying interactive HTML webpage.
+The following documentation outlines the refactoring of a sample OpenProcessing sketch into class form, as well as its example implementation in index.js and accompanying, interactive HTML webpage.

 ### art_refactor.js
 First,this code defines the class SmokeBrush.